Moosa Ali Jaleel

-Major General (Retired) Moosa Ali Jaleel GOMH M.Phil.
-MSc ndc psc is a retired 2 star officer of the Maldives National Defence Force who served as the 3rd Chief of Defence Force of Maldives National Defence Force from 18 November 2008 until 7 February 2012.
-MG (Rtd) Moosa Jaleel also held office as the Minister of Defence from January to October 2015 during the presidency of Abdulla Yameen Abdul Gayoom.
+Major General (Retired) Moosa Ali Jaleel (މޫސާ ޢަލީ ޖަލީލް; born 26 June 1960) is a Maldivian retired military officer who served as the 3rd Chief of Defence Force of the Maldives National Defence Force from 18 November 2008 to 7 February 2012.
+Jaleel also held office as the Minister of Defence and National Security from January to October 2015 during the presidency of Abdulla Yameen Abdul Gayoom.
+He was also the High Commissioner of the Maldives to Pakistan from 2014 to 2015.